leighstephenson/blackheartcustoms/notes.md

 I have all my pages and components built, only big thing left for CRUD functionality is to implement the AWS S3 bucket for adding and storing images.
 After that: styling, finishing adding content, and stretch goals.

 Things to do for base mode:
--Implement AWS
+✅-Implement AWS
--Rework my code to include "photos" table
+✅-Rework my code to include "photos" table
 -Fix navigation styling
 -Add content to contact page
 -STYLE
 -Add social media links to footer too